PART 2: How to Measure & Analyze L&D Impact

 M. Rochelle: Move to Clark, Mayer, Moreno, Willis principles.
 You need to develop outcome-based learning.
 Start with the demonstrable, observable change in behavior/task completion that would signify the learner “got it” and then work backward into building learning that drives to the “got it” endpoint.

-Dick and Carey/ADDIE is not optimal for this approach as an exclusive approach.
-You need to build RED, SAM, and agile learning design approaches that allow you to iterate quickly with learning and allow learners “to live their learning” through simulations, games, adaptive learning (AI or at least machine learning), and AR/VR.
+Dick and Carey / the ADDIE model is not optimal for this approach as an exclusive approach.
+You need to build RED, SAM, and agile learning design approaches that allow you to iterate quickly with learning and allow learners “to live their learning” through:

 It is no longer about building a course(s) and having a person start at the beginning, go to the end, and be stamped “trained.”
 People want to practice with their learning in a safe environment before trying it out.
 Traditional ID processes don’t/can’t fully take into consideration this highly dynamic learning process.
 Furthermore, traditional ID processes don’t/can’t fully support continuous learning through interval learning, burst learning, or other forms of spaced learning on its own.